 A year after the wedding, something funny (and slightly painful) happens: the photos are âsomewhereâ⌠but not findable.

 Couples start digging through WhatsApp forwards, old Drive links, and half-forgotten backups.
-A few keywords searches later, they end up inside a laptop folder named Wedding_Final_Final(2) â still scrolling, still guessing.
+A few keyword searches later, they end up inside a laptop folder named Wedding_Final_Final(2) â still scrolling, still guessing.

 Not because the photos donât exist.